dmuth/twitter-sentiment-analysis/README.md

 city, event, or convention by way of analyzing tweet sentiment.
 It further allows drilldown by user, topic, and search string.

 NOTE: I am sorry at this app is as complex as it's gotten.
-This is due to some busines
+I have a refactoring effort all planned out, I just need some 36-hour days in which to pull it off. :-)

 ## Requirements